 T stands for Time-Bound:

 And yes, your goal needs to have a deadline.
 No, it’s not that you cannot achieve a goal after the deadline, but plans with a deadline are more effective in general.
 So set time for each step you take and mark your achievement with each step crossed.
 This will also give you the motivation to keep moving forward.

-The most important thing is that you need to celebrate and reward yourself on even the smallest of your achievement and for every step you take towards your goals.
+The most important thing is that you need to celebrate and reward yourself for even the smallest of your achievements and for every step you take toward your goals.